-Skylight material cost ranges from less than $50 for small fixed skylights to about $2,500 for large vented skylights that are remote-operable and have built-in blinds.
+Skylight material cost ranges from less than $55 for a small fixed skylights to about $2,500 for large vented skylights that are remote-operable and have built-in blinds.

 Did you know?
 The best time to have a skylight installed is during construction of your home before roofing material is put on or the interior ceilings have been finished.
 It takes the least time, so labor cost is low.
 Roofers and drywallers can easily work around a skylight.

 Few home builders may have that foresight, so the next-best option for cost is to install a skylight during the re-roofing of your home.

 The skylight can be installed before the roofing material, which saves time and money.

 The appearance will be better than if the skylight is installed into existing roofing and new shingles or shakes are installed around it that won’t perfectly match.
 Inside your home, the drywall work will be extensive too.

 If your home isn’t ready for a new roof, then you’ll pay a higher cost going through existing roofing material.
 That’s still more cost-effective than tearing off an old roof that still has plenty of life in it.

 In existing roofing: $1,200-$3,500

 There are four types of skylights.

 Fixed (1) and vented (2) skylights are the most common.